holdeeno/marketing-website-template/README.md

 yarn install
 ```

-3. Set up environment variables (only needed for contact form)
+3. Set up environment variables

 ```bash
 cp .env.example .env.local
 ```

-Edit `.env.local` with your Supabase credentials if you plan to use the contact form functionality.
+Edit `.env.local` with your Supabase credentials if you plan to use the contact form functionality, and your Sanity project details for the CMS.

 4. Start the development server